NXLog Documentation

 The parse_syslog() procedure parses the log entry as either BSD or IETF format (the parse_syslog_bsd() and parse_syslog_ietf() procedures can be used alternatively).

 Many applications support logging by sending log messages to the /dev/log Unix domain socket.
 It is the responsibility of the system logger to accept these messages and then store them as configured.
-NXLog can be configured to directly accept logs that are sent to the /dev/log Unix domain socket, in place of the stock syslog logger.
+NXLog can receive logs sent to the /dev/log Unix domain socket instead of the stock syslog logger.

 1. Configure NXLog (see the example below).